Website Privacy, and Cookie Policies

-On this page you will find our website privacy, cookie, and selling & returns policies.
+On this page, you will find our website privacy and cookie policies.
 Please scroll down the page to find and read individual policies.

-This privacy notice provides you with details of how we collect and process your personal data through your use of our site www.luckysixpencebridal.co.uk, including any information you may provide through our site when you purchase a product or service, sign up to our newsletter or take part in a prize draw or competition.
+This privacy notice tells you how we collect and process your personal data through your use of our site www.luckysixpencebridal.co.uk.
+This includes any information you may provide through our site when you purchase a product or service, sign up for our newsletter or take part in a prize draw or competition.

 By providing us with your data, you warrant to us that you are over 13 years of age.

-Victoria Young is the data controller and is responsible for your personal data (referred to as “we”, “us” or “our” in this privacy notice).
+Victoria Parfitt is the data controller.
+She is responsible for your personal data (referred to as “we”, “us” or “our” in this privacy notice).

 Our full details are:

-Full name of legal entity: Victoria Young T/A Lucky Sixpence Bridal
+Full name of legal entity: Victoria Parfitt T/A Lucky Sixpence Bridal

 Email address: email@example.com